LogtalkDotOrg/logtalk3/manuals/_sources/devtools/lgtunit.rst.txt

 ``deterministic(Assertion)``, ``subsumes(Expected, Result)``, or
 ``variant(Term1, Term2)`` outcomes.
 If a test checks multiple assertions, you can use the predicate ``assertion/2`` in the test body.
+In the case of QuickCheck tests, the ``v(true)`` verbose option can be used to print the generated test case that failed if necessary.

 If the assertion failures don't provide enough information, you can use the ``debugger`` tool to debug failed unit tests.
 Start by compiling the